-‘The Unbearable Weight of Massive Talent’: Nicolas Cage as himself
+‘The Unbearable Weight of Massive Talent’: Nicolas Cage’s new movie

 Reading about Nicolas Cage’s latest projects is the equivalent of a Wikipedia binge at two in the morning.
 It starts out innocently enough clicking on one article, but four hours later you’re chugging Red Bull and reading about the trend of swallowing goldfish on college campuses in the 1930s.